markuryy/comfyui-spiritparticle/README.md

 - `image001.png` and `image001.txt`
 - `folder/landscape.jpg` and `folder/landscape.txt`

+### Multiple Captions Support

+Text files can contain multiple captions separated by `---` delimiters.
+When multiple captions are present, one will be randomly selected using the same seed that selects the image.

 ## Random Model Loaders

 Two nodes for randomly selecting models and LoRAs from organized subfolders.